Should You Open a U.Plan or U.Fund?

 JSR: Both plans have their benefits, and I wanted Alison to have options.
 If she decides to go to school in Massachusetts, then the idea of locking in the tuition while she was young and beating out inflation costs was appealing.
 It's a safe program.
 I still get my money back with interest if she decides to go elsewhere, with no penalty.
 It's a good option no matter where she goes, and an excellent option if she chooses to attend a U.Plan school.

 I still wanted to open a U.Fund because of the flexibility it allows.
 It can be used for school anywhere, not just in Massachusetts.
-I also liked that it can be used for costs that were not covered in the U.Plan, such as books, supplies, and room and board.
+I also liked that it can be used for costs that were not covered in the U.Plan, such as books, supplies, and food and housing.
 It can even be used for graduate school.

 If parents had a crystal ball, it would be easy.
 But we don't.
 So you have to make decisions based on possibilities.
 We live here in Massachusetts and there are so many great schools here.
 I figured there was a high chance she could end up choosing one of them.